by Karen Rubin, Travel Features Syndicate, goingplacesfarandnear.com

 The taxi ride along the coast is gorgeous – reggae music is playing as we speed along coastal road to new port (this is a popular beach destination, after all).
 But the port is less suited to passengers than cargo.
 The immigration process takes forever.
 What we believe to be the 5 pm ferry leaves at 6 pm ferry (the way they handle or rather don’t handle the baggage is a riot).
 The hour-long sail is a pleasant enough followed by a literal riot to recover our luggage from the POD everyone has stuffed it in.
 Because of the hour time difference, we arrive at 8 pm.

-Then we have to figure how to get from Algeciras (Spain) to Gibraltar (a colony of Great Britain), which, we discover, means the taxis can’t cross the border.
+Then we have to figure how to get from Algeciras (Spain) to Gibraltar (an overseas territory of Great Britain), which, we discover, means the taxis can’t cross the border.

 A bus to Gibraltar border is a 15 minute walk and would leave at 9:30 pm so we decide to take the taxi, where, the driver tells us, we can walk across and get another taxi or a bus to The Rock Hotel.
 Sounds good, right?
 The cab drops us, we exit Spain (having just entered at the ferry terminal), and enter Gibraltar (darn, no passport stamp!
 You have to go to the tourist office!), but no taxi, no bus.
 We start walking about 1 ½ miles to the hotel – across an actual airport runway as it turns out.